2022 Liga 3 Papua

 The 2022 Liga 3 Papua is the fifth edition of the Liga 3 Zone Papua Province organized by Asprov PSSI Papua.

 Followed by 8 clubs.
 The winner of this competition will immediately advance to the national round without passing the regional round Papua representing Papua Province to get promoted to Liga 2.

 Toli is the defending champion after winning it in the 2021 season.

 Teams

-League 3 Papua this season was attended by 7 teams from 3 provinces, namely Papua and the three provinces resulting from their separated.
+League 3 Papua this season was attended by 7 teams from 3 provinces, namely Papua and the three provinces resulting from their separation.
 The following is a list of participating teams;